toklas495/404fuzz/README.md

-# 404fuzz — ffuf with a brain
+# 404fuzz — fuzz with a brain